ExtensionsStore/DisableEmailSend/README.md

 Description
 -----------
 Disable sending emails for newsletter subscription and new customer registration.
-This module rewrites the Customer model
+This module rewrites the Customer model.

 How to use